ministryofjustice/bichard7-next-help/site/bichard-functionality/exceptions/index.md

 ![Submit confirmation](image4.png)

-When the case has been submitted your error list is updated and the reason heading for that entry shows ‘submitted’.
+When the case has been submitted your error list is updated and the reason heading for that entry shows 'submitted'.
 By clicking on the refresh button (or F5) the entry will disappear if successfully submitted and no further action is necessary.
 If not successfully submitted the entry will re-appear with updated actions required.

 ![Submitted state](image5.png)

 If you do not amend the entry but submit the entry to PNC the same confirmation screen appears but with an added box for you to check and it informs you the entry has not been updated and invites you to submit the entry anyway to PNC.
-If the update is successful the error list will display ‘submitted’ and if refreshed the entry will disappear.
+If the update is successful the error list will display 'submitted' and if refreshed the entry will disappear.
 If unsuccessful the entry will re-appear when the list is refreshed.

 ![Amend confirmation](image6.png)

 ## Marking a case as manually resolved on the PNC

-If you have manually resolved the error click the ‘mark as manually resolved’ button at the bottom of the screen.
+If you have manually resolved the error click the 'mark as manually resolved' button at the bottom of the screen.
 This shows you a resolution screen with a drop down list of commonly used manual resolutions.
 Please ensure the correct option is chosen as it will affect your automation rate.
 Click OK and the entry will no longer appear on your active error list.

 ## Returning to the error list